dcmouser/mewlo/doc/sphinx/book/setup/installation.rst

 STEP 2 - Adding Mewlo directory to python path
 ----------------------------------------------

-You need to add the top mewlo directory to your python path so it can be found when you execute a command like "import mewlo.mpackages"
+You need to add the top mewlo directory to your python path so it can be found when you execute a command like "import mewlo.mpacks"
 One way is to add the path to it to site-packages\easy-install.pth